-US Study: Record highs, rain and beaver damage in Arctic
+US study: Record highs, rain and beaver damage in Arctic

 It’s usually so cold there that precipitation always had fallen as snow.

-Another weird situation was the expansion of beavers into the Arctic, something Moon called “stunning.”
+Another weird situation was the expansion of beavers into western Alaska, something Moon called “stunning.”
+There are more than 12,000 dams there, double the amount from two decades ago.

 “It’s a real transformation or disruption of the existing ecosystem,” Moon said.